AdguardTeam/AdguardBrowserExtension/README.md

 <a id="installation-chrome"></a>
 ### Chrome and Chromium-based browsers
-You can get the latest available AdGuard Extension version from the [Chrome Web Store](https://chrome.google.com/webstore/detail/bgnkhhnnamicmpeenaelnjfhikgbkllg).
+You can get the latest available AdGuard Extension version from the [Chrome Web Store](https://agrd.io/extension_chrome).

 <a id="installation-firefox"></a>
 ### Firefox
-You can get the latest version of AdGuard Extension from the [Mozilla Add-ons website](https://adguard.com/en/download-extension/firefox.html).
+You can get the latest version of AdGuard Extension from the [Mozilla Add-ons website](https://agrd.io/extension_firefox).

-> #### Legacy Firefox versions, Pale Moon
-> Starting with the version 3.0 we no more support the legacy versions of Firefox.
-Here you can get the latest version that supports legacy firefox versions here: https://github.com/AdguardTeam/AdguardBrowserExtension/releases/tag/v.2.10.8 (look for "firefox-legacy" build).

 <a id="installation-opera"></a>
 ### Opera
 Opera is basically a Chromium browser, but it maintains its own add-ons store.
-You can get AdGuard Extension [from there](https://adguard.com/en/download-extension/opera.html).
+You can get AdGuard Extension [from there](https://agrd.io/extension_opera).

 <a id="installation-edge"></a>
 ### Microsoft Edge
-The latest stable version of AdGuard browser extension is available in [Microsoft Store](https://adguard.com/en/download-extension/edge.html).
+The latest stable version of AdGuard browser extension is available in [Microsoft Store](https://agrd.io/extension_edge).

-<a id="installation-safari"></a>
-### Safari
-Due to the major changes in Safari 12, we cannot maintain the same codebase anymore for the Safari extension.
-That's why we launched a new [AdGuard for Safari app](https://github.com/AdguardTeam/AdGuardForSafari).

-> #### Legacy Safari version
-> You can get the latest legacy Safari extension version in [Safari Extensions gallery](https://safari-extensions.apple.com/details/?id=com.adguard.safari-N33TQXN8C7).
-Please note, that Apple is going to completely disable support for legacy extensions in future Safari versions.

-<a id="integration-mode"></a>
-## Integration mode

-The frequently asked question is "does it make sense to use the browser extension alongside AdGuard for Windows or Mac?"
-Interestingly enough, the answer is "yes, if you like the integration mode".

-**Q: What is integration mode?** It is a special mode that the extension enters when being run along with a desktop AdGuard app (on Windows or macOS).

-**Q: What happens in the integration mode?** In this mode, the extension stops filitering traffic (this function lies completely on the app).
-Its settings are also ignored, the app's settings are applied instead.
-The extension's color changes to blue and it serves as a replacement for AdGuard Assistant.

 <a id="contribution"></a>
 ## Contribution